chericito/mobohubb-docs/docs/QUICK START/onboarding/logging-into-mobohubb/log-in-web-app.md

 ***

-# Log in the Web App
+# Log in the Web Portal

 1. Navigate to [app.mobohubb.com](https://app.mobohubb.com/).

 <Image align="center" className="border" border={true} width="80% " src="https://files.readme.io/2e2e033648945fdfabf4cb7243a8a1ee48e83e3a40137eebe6b6a66fca715cdf-image.png" />

-2. **Enter the portal user’s email**: Use the email with which you were registered or the email from which the subscription was made.
+2. **Enter the portal username**: Use the username with which you were registered or the email from which the subscription was made.

 <Image align="center" className="border" border={true} width="80% " src="https://files.readme.io/b50418a91c70356d07bf9328c4fe731e0263b9156a600793fdaae09dc5c13001-image.png" />